 Authorized Digital Sellers, or ads.txt is an IAB initiative that helps ensure that your digital ad inventory is only sold through sellers (such as AdSense) who you've identified as authorized.
 Creating your own ads.txt file gives you more control over who's allowed to sell ads on your site and helps prevent counterfeit inventory from being presented to advertisers.

-You don't have to use ads.txt, but we recommend that you do.
-An ads.txt file can help buyers identify counterfeit inventory and help you receive more advertiser spend that might have otherwise gone toward that counterfeit inventory.
+We strongly recommend that you use an ads.txt file.
+It can help buyers identify counterfeit inventory and help you receive more advertiser spend that might have otherwise gone toward that counterfeit inventory.

 Here's how to create an ads.txt file to publicly declare that Google is authorized to sell your ad inventory:

 - Create a text (.txt) file.

 google.com, pub-0000000000000000, DIRECT, f08c47fec0942fa0Important: Make sure you replace

 - Host your ads.txt file at the root level of your domain. (for example, https://example.com/ads.txt).

 What information goes in an ads.txt file?